 A selection of GRIB-API tools has been included in ecCodes (ecCodes GRIB tools), while new tools are available for the BUFR (ecCodes BUFR tools) and GTS formats.
 The new tools have been developed to be as similar as possible to the existing GRIB-API tools maintaining, where possible, the same options and behaviour.
 A significant difference compared with GRIB-API tools is that bufr_dump produces output in JSON format suitable for many web based applications.

-Starting from version 2.0.0, ecCodes is the primary GRIB encoding/decoding package used at ECMWF.
-GRIB-API is not maintained anymore, as of December 2018.
+ecCodes is now the primary GRIB encoding/decoding package used at ECMWF.
+GRIB-API is no longer maintained (as of December 2018).
 Replacing GRIB-API with ecCodes is expected to be transparent for current GRIB-API users.
 In particular the "grib_" functions are included in the ecCodes library.
 Users are strongly advised to start the migration process.

 Name clashes prevent a simultaneous use of the GRIB-API and ecCodes packages.
 A similar name clash is also present between the existing GRIB-API tools and the new tools provided with ecCodes.
 However, the behaviour of the tools is exactly the same as those provided with the current version of GRIB-API.